Khalid El Bakouri: Kickboxing career

 El Bakouri was scheduled to fight Cédric Tousch at King Of The Ring 5 on April 9, 2016.
 He lost the fight by unanimous decision.

 El Bakouri was scheduled to fight Martin Reemeijer at Enfusion Talents 62 on November 17, 2018.
 He won the fight by unanimous decision.

 El Bakouri was scheduled to face Jorge Loren at Enfusion 77 on December 7, 2018.
 Loren won the fight by unanimous decision.

 El Bakouri rebounded from this loss by notching two consecutive victories.
 He first won a unanimous decision against Soufyan Assa at Enfusion 78 on February 23, 2019.
 This was followed by a third-round technical knockout of Edwin Martirosian at Enfusion Talents 71 on June 8, 2019.

-El Bakouri was scheduled to fight Anis Bouzid for the vacant Enfusion -90kg title at Enfusion 87 on September 7, 2019.
+El Bakouri was scheduled to fight Anis Bouzid for the vacant Enfusion -84 kg title at Enfusion 87 on September 7, 2019.
 El Bakouri won the fight by unanimous decision.

-El Bakouri was scheduled to face the reigning -95kg champion Ibrahim El Boustati in a non-title bout at Enfusion 95 on September 29, 2020.
+El Bakouri was scheduled to face the reigning -95 kg champion Ibrahim El Boustati in a non-title bout at Enfusion 95 on September 29, 2020.
 He won the fight by a first-round knockout.